mloetta/forger/TOS.md

 The developer may suspend or ban users who violate these Terms.

 **9. Governing Law**
-These Terms are governed by the laws of [Your Country/State].
+These Terms are governed by the laws of Brazil.